 Like the majority of women, I have a difference in breast size but assumed it was an issue unique to me and made do by tightening my bra strap on the one side and doing my best to disguise it in foam cup bras.
-How was I to know I was in the majority when all I ever see in lingerie advertising, on Instagram and magazines are perfectly round, perfectly symmetrical breasts?
-Suddenly my eyes were opened to the false truths us women have been fed and I got to work on creating the perfect solution.
+How was I to know I was in the majority when all we typically see in lingerie advertising are perfectly round, perfectly symmetrical breasts?
+Suddenly my eyes were opened to the misleading reality many of us have been exposed to and I got to work on creating the perfect solution.

 The breast is yet to come

 I discovered that lingerie design is technically complex - a bra is an expert piece of engineering!
-But I'm now into my third year of R&D, working with product designers, lingerie technicians and bra fitting experts to create a supportive, adjustable bra, created specifically for breast asymmetry.
-I've been funded through the Arts University Bournemouth and the European Regional Development Fund and soon I will have this new, revolutionary bra ready to share with you all.
+But I'm now into my fourth year of R&D, working with product designers, lingerie technicians and bra fitting experts to create a supportive, adjustable bra, designed specifically for breast asymmetry.
+I've been funded through the Arts University Bournemouth and the European Regional Development Fund and in 2021 I gained substantial support from the UK government with an Innovate UK Women in Innovation Award*.
+I was also named one of Business Insider Magazine's 42 under 42.
+Through the support and funding provided by the award I will soon have this patent-pending, revolutionary bra ready to share with you all.

 Worth the 'weight'